2 CFC Games Played

 A year before Gordon made a Collingwood debut that would start a 306-game career, the team photo of the 1919 Diamond Creek Football Club pictures him sitting side by side with his best friend Splatt, with Syd also seated not too far away.

-Despite the separation, his friendship with the Coventry’s remained.
-He played two games for Victoria with Gordon, lining up at centre half forward as Gordon played full forward against New South Wales.
+Despite the separation, his friendship with the Coventrys remained.
+He played two games for Victoria with Gordon, lining up at centre half-forward as Gordon played full-forward against New South Wales.
+But the majority of his football was played at centre half-back, and there he was a significant force.

 |Season played||Games||Goals||Finals||Win %|